 The project will feature a diverse range of public programs, including collaborations with the Philadelphia-area film community.
-Partners will include the Philadelphia Film Festival, International House at the University of Pennsylvania, the Bryn Mawr Film Institute, and the Philadelphia Mausoleum of Contemporary Art in Lynch’s former neighborhood now dubbed “the Eraserhood.”
+Partners will include the Philadelphia Film Festival, International House Philadelphia, the Bryn Mawr Film Institute, and the Philadelphia Mausoleum of Contemporary Art in Lynch’s former neighborhood now dubbed “the Eraserhood.”
 A full schedule of events will be announced soon.

 David Lynch is represented by Kayne Griffin Corcoran Gallery in Los Angeles.

 Robert Cozzolino, Senior Curator and Curator of Modern Art